Designing Your Client’s Portfolio

 • Correctly align your client’s tolerance for risk with their return profile

 There are two core asset classes that can be used to create a portfolio: fixed-interest securities (bonds) and equities.
 There are also alternatives to fixed interest and equities, as shown in the table below.
 We can add these alternatives to client portfolios to increase diversification and potentially smooth the pattern of returns over the longer term.
 Each asset class has a different risk and return characteristic.
-By blending asset classes together we can create a profile that suits the client’s needs.
+By blending asset classes together we can create a profile that suits your client’s needs.

 More information on these types of funds can be found in our glossary

 Each asset class has a different absolute level of expected risk and return.
 In addition, each asset class responds differently to economic and political events so each will have a different pattern of returns over time.
-By combining two or more classes together, this can significantly reduce the short term volatility of returns on your client’s overall portfolio.
+By combining two or more classes together, we can significantly reduce the short term volatility of returns on your client’s overall portfolio.
 Diversification across different asset classes can thus raise the level of return your client can expect for any given level of risk.

 Our goal is to ensure that clients have a degree of diversification that is commensurate with their tolerance for risk and provides as much protection as possible against the uncertainties of the financial markets.